Does Florida have State-Funded Health Insurance?

 Income Guidelines

-Florida uses the Federal Poverty Level (FPL) to decide who qualifies.
+Florida uses the Federal Poverty Level (FPL) to determine eligibility.
 For example:

-- A family of three must earn under about $32,000 per year
+- A family of three may qualify if earning under ~$32,000 per year

 - Pregnant women may qualify with slightly higher income

-- Seniors and disabled individuals are also evaluated by their assets
+- Seniors and people with disabilities are also evaluated based on assets

-Florida Medicaid covers a wide range of services, including:
+Florida Medicaid covers a wide range of healthcare services:

 - Hospital care